shaovoon/cpprestexample/README.md

 Today, I am going to show you how to make HTTP request to a REST server using [C++ Requests](https://github.com/whoshuu/cpr) library by Huu Nguyen.
 Mr Nguyen is heavily influenced by [Python Requests](http://docs.python-requests.org/en/master/) design philosophy when writing [C++ Requests](https://github.com/whoshuu/cpr).
 Those who had used or are familiar with Python Requests, should feel right at home with [C++ Requests](https://github.com/whoshuu/cpr).

-To demonstrate our client code, we need a web server that we can make our request to so in our case, we&#39;ll use ASP.NET Web API version 2 to implement our CRUD API.
-The web server is not this article&#39;s focus but I shall still devote some time to explain the Web API code.
+To demonstrate our client code, we need a web server that we can make our request to so in our case, we'll use ASP.NET Web API version 2 to implement our CRUD API.
+The web server is not this article's focus but I shall still devote some time to explain the Web API code.
 For those readers not interested in the server code (because they are not using ASP.NET), they can skip to the client section.

 ## ASP.NET Web API